mjtooley/bitag2.0/Homework-Gap-Tech.md

 measure the quality and reliability of these solutions in a standardized way and to enable measurement of technical value (i.e. RoI).]

+Out of scope - commentary on economic or policy issues; discussions of equity beyond the scope creating this gap.

 Paper Length: Limited to no more than 25 double-spaced pages, including graphics, tables, appendecies, footnotes and references.